FedeDP/container_plugin/README.md

 - [x] attach also execve/execveat etc etc (basically check wherever `resolve_container` is used in current libs code)
 - [x] implement initial proc parsing logic to attach container_id foreign key to existing threads leveraging capture listener API
 - [x] implement sinsp_filtercheck_k8s.cpp filterchecks: https://github.com/falcosecurity/libs/blob/master/userspace/libsinsp/sinsp_filtercheck_k8s.cpp#L364
-- [ ] rewrite container_info.cpp logic to parse the new json sent by coworker
+- [x] rewrite container_info.cpp logic to parse the new json sent by coworker
   - [x] Drop jsoncpp dep and use nlohmann since it is already in use by the plugin-sdk-cpp
   - [x] just implement `to_json` and `from_json` on the class (like `PluginConfig`)
   - [ ] somehow get rid of re2 usage in `mount_by_source` and `mount_by_dest` to drop the dep
-  - [ ] make sure that the new container json is exactly the same as the old one
+  - [x] make sure that the new container json is exactly the same as the old one

-- [ ] implement init config key: `label_max_len: 100 # (optional, default: 100; container labels larger than this won't be reported)`
+- [x] implement new init config key: `label_max_len: 100 # (optional, default: 100; container labels larger than this won't be reported)`

 - [x] properly send json with all info from go-worker
   - [x] docker